yneelima77/Automation/README.md

 # Automation
 my first github project repository
-I have crated this project for my practice on how to manage configuration of source code
+I have crated this project for my practice on how to manage configuration of source code and eweweqeqeqeqq